Yoast/wordpress-seo/readme.txt

 = 16.1 =
 Release Date: April 6th, 2021

+Yoast SEO 16.1 is out today!
+It features several enhancements and fixes that make the plugin chug along nicely.
+Happy updating!
+Read more about what’s new in Yoast SEO 16.1 in [our release post](https://yoa.st/release-16-1)!

 Enhancements:

 * Improves the performance of the SEO data indexing process by optimizing the queries used for fetching unindexed objects.